dmitrirussu/php-sepa-xml-generator/README.md

-PHP SEPA XML Generator v.0.3
+PHP SEPA XML Generator v.0.4
 ====

+In this last release I added possibilty for using Object Class Factory for SEPA XML Generator, You can generate a XML not only with data form array.
+But with Obejct array, Or with SEPA XML Generator Factory

 Guide ISO20022 SDD  V1_0 20122009

 SEPA Direct Debit Core Scheme (SDD Core)